Velociraptor45/Xipona/readme.md

 Prepare the following things:
 - Certificates<br/>
   You need a root certificate (with .crt file ending) and generate the follwing certificates with it
-  - Api
-    - shoppinglist-api.crt
-    - shoppinglist-api.key
-    - shoppinglist-api-local.crt (only for local development)
-    - shoppinglist-api-local.key (only for local development)
   - Frontend
     - shoppinglist-frontend.crt
     - shoppinglist-frontend.key